-The current tax charge has been computed at the applicable rate of 30% (March 2023: 30%) plus education tax of 3% (March 2023:2.5%) on the profit for the year after adjusting for certain items of expenditure and income which are not deductible or chargeable for tax purposes.
+The current tax charge has been computed at the applicable rate of 30% (December 2024: 30%), Education tax of 3% (December 2024: 3%) and Police Trust Fund of 0.005% (December 2024: 0.005%) on the profit for the period after adjusting for certain items of expenditure and income which are not deductible or chargeable for tax purposes.
 Non-deductible expenses include items such as donations and certain provisions which are not allowed as a deduction by the tax authorities.
-Tax exempt income include income such as export profits and gain on disposal of assets which are not taxable.
+Tax exempt income includes income such as export profits and gain on disposal of assets, which are not taxable.